openconfig/gnmic/docs/user_guide/event_processors/event_keep.md

 Selectors for names and values use OR semantics.
 Tags are filtered only when `tag-names` or `tags` is configured; values are filtered only when `value-names` or `values` is configured.
 An unconfigured category is left unchanged.

+`values` regular expressions match string values only.
+Retain numeric, boolean, structured, or other non-string values with `value-names`.

 ```yaml
 processors:
   keep-interface-counters: